retro-dev-rblx/Docs/guides/simple/debounce-guide.md

 ---
-description:A simple guide on how to make a debounce script.
+description: A simple guide on how to make a debounce script.
 layout:
   title:
     visible: true